JonasErtl/LaserShooter/README.md

 Hab ich grade kein Bock mir Gedanken zu mache aber irgedwie vielleicht mit tracking markern und dann irgendwie umrechnen keine Ahnung

+## Server Communication
+The transport of data happens between the pi and a more powerful computer.
+The server and client programms can be found in the `Communication` Directory but are not called from there.
+The client program is startet at the same time as the FaceRecogniton starts.
+The server is started together with the Servo Movement program.